-In addition to differentiated instruction for high ability learners, the G/T program also supports extended activities such as Chess, Destination ImagiNation, Brain Bowl, Math Olympiad and the District Spelling Bee.
+In addition to differentiated instruction for high ability learners, the GT program also supports extended activities such as a Chess Tournament, District Math Olympiad Tournament, Elementary Battle of the Books, and the District Spelling Bee.

 LPS uses the definition for "gifted" as determined by the Colorado Exceptional Children's Education Act:

 12.01 (9) "Gifted & Talented Children" means those persons between the ages of four and twenty-one whose abilities, talents and potential for accomplishment are so exceptional or developmentally advanced that they require special provisions to meet their educational programming needs.
 Gifted and talented children are hereafter referred to as gifted students.
 Children under five who are gifted may also be provided with early childhood special education services.
 Gifted students include gifted students with disabilities (i.e. twice exceptional) and students with exceptional abilities or potential from all socio-economic and ethnic, cultural populations.
 Gifted students are capable of high performance, exceptional production or exceptional learning behavior by virtue of any or a combination of these areas of giftedness:

 12.01 (9) (a) General or Specific Intellectual Ability

 12.01 (9) (e) Visual Arts, Performing Arts, Musical or Psychomotor Abilities

 LPS utilizes the identification criteria outlined by the Colorado Department of Education.

 For more information on state standards, identification and programs visit the website at the Office of Gifted Education for the Colorado Department of Education.